jewettaij/find_hairpins/README.md

 Here "i" and "j" refer to the ID numbers (indices) of two different points along the curve.
 The loop-length (or branch-length) can be inferred using |i-j|+1.

+*NOTE: Indexing begins at 0.
+In other words, "0" refers the the first point in the curve (not 1).*

 ### Input format (.RAW file format):